giampaolo/psutil/docs/index.rst

      .. warning:: deprecated in version 4.0.0; use :meth:`memory_info` instead.

-  .. method:: memory_addrspace_info()
+  .. method:: memory_full_info()

-     This method passes through the whole process address space in order to calculate highly reliable metrics about "effective" process memory consumption.
+     This method returns the same information as :meth:`memory_info`, plus, on some platform (Linux, OSX, Windows), also provides additional metrics (USS, PSS and swap).
+     The additional metrics provide a better representation of "effective" process memory consumption (in case of USS).
+     It does so by passing through the whole process address.
-     It usually requires higher privileges and is considerably slower than :meth:`memory_info`.
+     As such it usually requires higher user privileges than :meth:`memory_info` and is considerably slower.

-     - **uss**: aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.
+     - **uss**: (Linux, OSX, Windows) aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.

      - **pss**: (Linux) aka "Proportional Set Size", is the amount of memory shared with other processes, accounted in a way that the amount is